 Leading a less sedentary lifestyle can help improve many facets of your life.
 Getting regular exercise will help you maintain your independence well into your later years.

 Hitting that weekly activity goal can help fight off things like heart disease and diabetes.
 Getting your blood pumping like that will help keep your immune system from becoming compromised.

 Just getting up and walking for 30 minutes a day instead of staying seated can help exercise your mind as well as your body.
 Getting your blood pumping faster than usual will get more blood up to your brain, which means you’re getting more oxygen to your noodle.
 That makes for a healthier brain.

 Regular exercise can also help decrease your risk of falls.
 Even light exercise will strengthen your muscles and flexibility.
 Having stronger core muscles will help you maintain your balance.
 Being able to stay balanced could help prevent you from being one of the 800,000 people who end up in the hospital every year.

-Getting into fitness over 50 is largely a mindset you’ll have to get into.
+Getting fit over 50 is largely a mindset you’ll have to get into.
 That’s the hardest part.
 You’re going to set yourself up for success if you:

 - Figure out what motivates you – defining why you’re working out will push you during times you don’t feel like doing it.

 - Start slowly – jumping right into it too hardcore can make you feel overwhelmed or end up overworking your body.